 Introduction

-We understand the significance of a system being compliant with Section 508 guidelines.
-Hence the SafeKids system was tested extensively to ensure that all the necessary features have been implemented to comply with Section 508.
+xFusion understands the significance of a system being compliant with Section 508 guidelines.
+The SafeKids system was tested extensively to ensure that all the necessary features have been implemented to comply with Section 508.

-It is important to note that certain features of Section 508 were not tested because the system doesn’t deal with them such as Video and Animation, Flashing etc. In addition to the tests listed below we also conducted a Section 508 compliance testing against <xxxx>.
+It is important to note that certain features of Section 508 were not tested because the system does not deal with them, such as Video and Animation, and Flashing.
+In addition to the tests listed below, we also conducted a Section 508 compliance testing against <xxxx>.

 Testing Approach